Here are some answers to questions you may have about Multi-Factor Authentication (MFA).

 - Call: An automated voice call is made to the mobile phone number registered prompting the user to press # on their keypad.

-You should enable MFA using mobile app, text message, phone call or FIDO2 token in addition to using an NHS smartcard for security purposes.
-If using an NHS Smartcard in addition to another MFA option, you won’t be challenged for MFA.
+You should enable MFA using mobile app, text message or phone call in addition to using a FIDO2 token or NHS smartcard for security purposes.
+If using a FIDO2 token or NHS Smartcard in addition to another MFA option, you won’t be challenged for MFA.

 Multi-factor authentication (MFA) is currently being used to protect the NHSmail Portal and all Microsoft Office 365 (O365) applications including Outlook, Teams, OneNote, OneDrive and SharePoint.